Legislative and Administrative Testimony

 Part of the Massachusetts Coalition for the Homeless’ mission is to ensure that a voice is given to those most in need and to represent those who may not able to speak for themselves.
 One way that we do this is to testify at public legislative hearings on bills that we support or oppose.
 Each legislative session, the Coalition’s staff and member organizations give verbal or written testimony to inform and educate policy makers about matters before them.

-The following are samples of the testimony given over the past twelve months:
+The following are a few samples of the testimony given over the past few years:

 July 19, 2011: Testimony given to the Joint Committee on Children, Families and Persons with Disabilities in support of House Bill No. 1862, An Act Providing Housing and Support Services for Unaccompanied Homeless Youth (a.k.a Unaccompanied Homeless Youth Act)

 Commonwealth of Massachusetts Commission on Gay, Lesbian, Bisexual and Transgender Youth, Arthur Lipkin, Chair.
 Read testimony here.

 DIAL/SELF Youth and Community Services, Lisa Goldsmith, Director for Programs.
 Read testimony here.

 Join the Impact Massachusetts, Cathy Kristofferson.
 Read testimony here.

 L.U.K.
 Crisis Center, Inc., Gordon L. Benson, Ph.D., Chief Executive Officer.
 Read testimony here.